The Utopia of Rules and the Bureaucratic Reality Machine

 Structural Stupidity

 One of the book's strongest ideas is structural stupidity.
 Graeber is not saying that clerks, managers, police, or applicants are stupid as people.
 He is describing arrangements that make intelligent response difficult.
 Rules simplify a situation.
 Power decides whose simplified version will be enforced.
-Everyone else must spend energy translating lived complexity into the system's permitted boxes.
+Everyone else must spend energy translating lived complexity into permitted boxes.

 This is a theory of asymmetry.
 The powerful can demand legibility without becoming equally legible themselves.
 The institution can ask for documents, explanations, timestamps, signatures, proofs, numbers, and forms while remaining opaque about how decisions are made.
 The applicant performs reality for the system; the system does not have to perform itself for the applicant.